ER5TT/houdini/README.md

-# Intel's libhoudini for Intel/AMD x86 CPU, pulled from `LDPlayer 9`
+# Intel's libhoudini for Intel/AMD x86 CPU, pulled from `LDPlayer9`

 `houdini` version = 9.0.7a_y.38597